frame-lang/frame_transpiler/docs/source/intermediate_frame/index.rst

-Although Frame has some deviations from a strict interpretation of some of the more complex aspects of the Statechart semantics, these differences enable a simplfied implemenation of the generated controller code as well as enable new capabilities not addressed in Statecharts.
+Although Frame has some deviations from a strict interpretation of some of the more complex aspects of the Statechart semantics, these differences enable a simplified implementation of the generated controller code as well as enable new capabilities not addressed in Statecharts.
 These advanced features will be discussed in detail in the advanced section.